ASHER'S POV

 I wasn't a psychopath.

 He's my mate.
 I'm supposed to be concerned with who he's hanging out with.
 Okay, maybe I shouldn't beat up his friends.
-I'll work on that, I guess.
+I'll work on that, I guess, but being protective is biological.
+He should know that.

 "Hey, Fisher, it's Ezra."

-My heart nearly dropped to my stomach.
+I wanted to drop the phone.
 I knew it was too good to be true.

 "Yeah, no worries, drinks sound good.
 Does six at the Dirty Oyster work for you?"
-I walked back to my desk and slumped into my chair.
+I walked back to the kitchen table, slumped into my chair, and looked out the glass windows that faced the ocean.

-"I should be out by then," Ezra said excitedly.
+"I should be out by then," Ezra said, his tone rising with excitement.
 "Looking forward to catching up!"

-"Same," I said before hanging up and tossing my phone on the desk.
+"Same," I said before hanging up and tossing my phone onto the desk.

-I pulled out a hot wheels car from the drawer and placed it on the desk in front of me.
-I know it was dumb to buy it for him in the first place and even dumber to have it after all these years, but it always felt wrong trying to get rid of it.
+I picked up the Hot Wheels car and rubbed the faded paint on the doors as if they were made of cotton, not metal.
+I know it was dumb to buy it for him.
+I had long since resolved to never see him again, and even dumber to have it after all these years, but it always felt wrong to try to get rid of it.

-If only I could express myself like a normal person, he'd be here.
-My thumb grazed against the faded painted, metal doors.
-I should have come back.
-I could have explained it to him.
+I flipped the car over in my palm.
+The cool texture calmed me.
+If only I could express myself like a normal person, he'd understand why I had to leave.
+Maybe I should have gone back.
+Maybe I could have explained it to him.

 Comments (1)